Table of Contents

 - Not have a dog, cat, chinchilla, pork belly pig, or pet goat in the house without first asking the Landlord or paying a small fee (“Pet Policy”)

-In contrast to a verbal, spoken, or oral agreement, an agreement in writing clearly spells out the detailed promises between the Landlord and Tenant and also explains what should happen if they break their promises to each other.
-If you’re planning on running a landlord business professionally, keep in mind that these promises carry the full weight of the law — avoid making these 7 major mistakes that could spell the end your business.
+In contrast to a verbal, spoken, or oral agreement, an agreement in writing spells out the detailed promises between the Landlord and Tenant and also explains what should happen if they break their promises to each other.4.
+The Consequences of Not Having One

-This document can resolve problems in a neutral and objective manner before a simple problem becomes a more complicated problem.
+This document can resolve problems neutrally and objectively before a simple problem becomes a more complicated problem.

 Here is a chart of some of the preventable suffering a lease agreement could resolve if the Landlord and Tenant took the time to create one in writing: